quarkiverse/quarkus-argocd/README.md

 ## Usage

-To get the the argocd custom resources generated one needs to add the `quarkus-argocd` extension to the project.
+To get the Argo CD custom resources generated, it is needed to add the `quarkus-argocd` extension to the project.

 ### Add extension to your project

-To add the extension to the project you to manually edit the `pom.xml` / `build.gradle` file.
+To add the extension to the project, manually edit the `pom.xml` or `build.gradle` file.

 #### Manually editing the `pom.xml` file